hackingscience/DOInet/README.md

  * Ruby 1.9.3 (we use RVM to manage our Rubies)
  * A relational database (SQLite and MySQL have been tested)
- * Redis (for activity streams and background jobs)

 Get the DOInet code